thamidueshan200-cell/my-blinky-board/README.md

 # my-blinky-board
-A simple LED Chaser project using a 555 Timer and a CD4017 IC
+This is a simple 555-timer based LED blinker PCB designed using KiCad.
+It is my first hardware project, and I have completed the DRC checks and generated the manufacturing files.